BrainCOGS/U19-GUI/README.md

 # U19-GUI
-This repository contains the source code of MATLAB GUI of the animal and behavioral information.
+This repository contains the sourcecode of the MATLAB GUI of the animal and behavioral database.
 This is a brief documentation of
 * Startup
 * Code use
 * Code structure